hedobriggs/devopsweb/README.md

 ## 🐳 Your Dockerfile (The Heart of the Deployment)

 Before anything can be deployed, your app needs to be packaged into a Docker image.
-Here is the Dockerfile used in the repository:
+The Dockerfile and its contents is found in the code file in the repository:

 ## Secure the Website on AWS EC2 Using Nginx and Let's Encrypt (Certbot)
 ### Step 1: Install and Start Nginx
 Nginx will act as your reverse proxy and HTTPS termination layer.
-- sudo dnf install -y nginxsudo systemctl enable --now nginxShow more lines
+- sudo dnf install -y
+- nginxsudo systemctl enable --now nginx

 ### Step 2: Install Certbot (Let's Encrypt Client)
 Install Certbot with Nginx support: